aslushnikov/getting-started-with-cdp/README.md

 ```
 <!-- gen:stop -->

+> **NOTE**: this `SEND` implementation is very inefficient - don't use it as-is!
+Check out Puppeteer's [Connection.js](https://github.com/GoogleChrome/puppeteer/blob/master/lib/Connection.js) for a
+> better version.

 ## Targets & Sessions

 Chrome DevTools protocol has APIs to interact with many different parts of the browser - such as pages, serviceworkers and extensions.
 These parts are called *Targets* and can be fetched/tracked using [Target domain](https://vanilla.aslushnikov.com/#Target).